Returns a shared key between our secret key and a peer's public key.

-Protocol designers using Diffie-Hellman over the curves defined in this document must not assume "contributory behaviour".
-Specially, contributory behaviour means that both parties' private keys contribute to the resulting shared key.
+Protocol designers using Diffie-Hellman over the curves defined in this document must not assume "contributory behavior".
+Specially, contributory behavior means that both parties' private keys contribute to the resulting shared key.
 Since curve25519 and curve448 have cofactors of 8 and 4 (respectively), an input point of small order will eliminate any contribution from the other party's private key.
 This situation can be detected by checking for the all- zero output, which implementations MAY do, as specified in Section 6.
 However, a large number of existing implementations do not do this.

-Important: the returned key is a raw result of scalar multiplication.
+IMPORTANT: the returned key is a raw result of scalar multiplication.
 To use it as a key material, hash it with a cryptographic hash function.

 Generated using TypeDoc